eXept Software AG Logo

 o moveBy: aPoint

-destructively translate the rectangle by some distance (keeping extent unchanged).
+translate the rectangle by some distance (keeping extent unchanged).

-sorry for the name inconsistency - but GNU-ST named it that way
+sorry for the name inconsistency - but GNU-ST named it that way.

 o moveTo: aPoint

-destructively translate the rectangle to have its origin at aPoint (keeping extent unchanged).
+translate the rectangle to have its origin at aPoint (keeping extent unchanged).

 o scaleBy: scale